deanporter/Mini-E3-V2/README.md

-My Marlin version of the Firmware for the BigTree Technology SKR Mini E3 V2
+My Marlin version of the Firmware for the BIGTREETECH SKR-mini-E3 V2 motherboard